 Would you be interested?
 How much do you think it will cost me to do it, right?
 Thank you kindly!

 “Chris I would be happy to restore your 442

-As you can see, even considering starting a restoration project for your classic car requires a lot of thought, time, and research.
-But, if you really want to follow through, the only thing that is stopping you from finishing your classic car restoration is yourself.
+As you can see, even considering starting a project for your classic car restoration requires a lot of thought, time, and research.
+But, if you really want to follow through, the only thing stopping you from finishing your classic car restoration is yourself.